ravi-kumar-pilla/shareableviz-action/README.md

     ```yaml
         # An example workflow configuration

+        # The name of your workflow
-        name: Publish and share Kedro Viz # The name of your workflow
+        name: Publish and share Kedro Viz

         permissions:

-            contents: write # These are the minimum permissions required to use the action
+            # The contents permission is required to use the action
+            # if your GitHub publishing source is a branch
+            contents: write

+            # The pages and id-token permissions are required to use
+            # the action if your GitHub publishing source is a custom
+            # GitHub Actions workflow
+            pages: write
+            id-token: write

+        on:
-        on: # This can be configured based on your requirements (i.e., the workflow trigger condition)
+            # This can be configured based on your requirements
+            # (i.e., the workflow trigger condition)
             pull_request:
             push:
                 branches:
                     - main
             workflow_dispatch:

-        jobs: # Here we mentioned the minimal setup
+        # We mentioned the minimal jobs for the workflow
+        jobs:
             deploy:
-                runs-on: ubuntu-latest # The action is currently tested on ubuntu-latest (Recommended)
+                # The action is currently tested on ubuntu-latest (Recommended)
+                runs-on: ubuntu-latest
                 steps:
                     - name: Fetch the repository
                       uses: actions/checkout@v4
                     - name: Set up Python
                       uses: actions/setup-python@v5
                       with:
-                        python-version: 3.11 # Requires python >= 3.9
+                        # Requires python >= 3.9
+                        python-version: 3.11
-                    - name: Install Project Dependencies # This installs the Kedro-project dependencies
+                      # This installs the Kedro-project dependencies
+                    - name: Install Project Dependencies
                       run: |
                         python -m pip install --upgrade pip
                         pip install -r requirements.txt
+                      # Using the action
-                    - name: Deploy Kedro-Viz to GH Pages # Using the action
+                    - name: Deploy Kedro-Viz to GH Pages
                       uses: ravi-kumar-pilla/shareableviz-action@v1
     ```